 It seems like vaccines are all anyone talks about these days, thanks to the ongoing COVID-19 pandemic.
-Now that the Centers for Disease Control and Prevention (CDC) recommends a booster shot for fully vaccinated people 12 and over, new issues are popping up.
+Now that the Centers for Disease Control and Prevention (CDC) recommends a booster shot for fully vaccinated people 12 and over (and a second booster shot for people over 50) new issues are popping up.

-For various reasons, a lot of people question whether they really need to get a booster just yet, even if the recommended six months since their second dose of the vaccine has passed.
+For various reasons, a lot of people question whether they really need to get a booster.
 Maybe the vaccine strength hasn't expired yet, they think.
 Or what if they contracted COVID-19?
 Is a vaccine still needed?
 And finally, do childhood vaccinations against other diseases still provide immunity for adults?
 The answers to these questions depend a lot on which vaccine we're talking about.
 Let's start by finding out more about possible tests for COVID-19 vaccine effectiveness.

 Do Antibody Tests Give Immunity Information?